massoncheg/forgejo-docs/docs/admin/command-line.md

   - `--duration value`: Duration which the certificate is valid for.
 Optional. (default: 8760h0m0s)
   - `--ca`: If provided, this cert generates it's own certificate authority.
 Optional.
 - Examples:
-  - `gitea cert --host git.example.com,example.com,www.example.com --ca`
+  - `forgejo cert --host git.example.com,example.com,www.example.com --ca`

 ### dump

 Dumps all files and databases into a zip file.
-Outputs into a file like `gitea-dump-1482906742.zip` in the current directory.
+Outputs into a file like `forgejo-dump-1482906742.zip` in the current directory.

 - Options:
   - `--file name`, `-f name`: Name of the dump file with will be created.
-Optional. (default: gitea-dump-[timestamp].zip).
+Optional. (default: forgejo-dump-[timestamp].zip).
   - `--tempdir path`, `-t path`: Path to the temporary directory used.
 Optional. (default: /tmp).
   - `--skip-repository`, `-R`: Skip the repository dumping.
 Optional.
   - `--skip-custom-dir`: Skip dumping of the custom dir.
 Optional.